A Brief History of the Stamp Duty Land Tax

 Stamp Duty Land Tax Refunds

 If you bought a house or other UK property in the last four years, then you may have overpaid your Stamp Duty and be entitled to an SDLT refund from HMRC.
-As mentioned above, property buyers and their representatives tend to play it safe and overpay on taxes, but there is a way to get a refund from HMRC if the self-assessment had been wrongly calculated and paid.
+As mentioned above, property buyers and their representatives tend to play it safe and overpay on taxes, but there is a way to get a refund from HMRC if the self-assessment has been wrongly calculated and paid.
 You or your solicitor might have missed reliefs.
 You can use this online SDLT qualification form to see if you are eligible for a stamp duty refund.

 Stamp Duty Land Tax Rates and Surcharges

-Stamp Duty Land Tax (SDLT) rate was charged first following a “slab structure”.
-This meant that the entire cost was taxed at the related rate if a home falls into a particular band.
+The Stamp Duty Land Tax (SDLT) rate was charged first following a “slab structure”.
+This meant that the entire cost was taxed at the related rate if a home fell into a particular band.
 Since the Stamp Duty Land Tax introduction in the UK in 2003, there has been a high level of house inflation; therefore, property prices rose, while the threshold for SDLT remained unchanged at a low rate of £60,000.
 In 2005, the threshold for paying SDLT was raised to £120,000; in 2006, it was increased further to £125,000.
 Below you can find the recent history of Stamp Duty Land Tax and how these changes affect you today.

 The first Stamp Duty Land Tax Holiday